aawaheed/magic/backend/files/misc/common-startup-files/default.md

 ___
 FUNCTION_INVOCATION[/misc/workflows/workflows/misc/display-widget.hl]:
 {
+  "html": "[STRING_VALUE]",
-  "html": "[STRING_VALUE]"
+  "filename": "[STRING_VALUE]"
 }
 ___

 Arguments;

-- [html] is mandatory and the HTML to render on the frontend.
+- [html] is a snippet of HTML to render on the frontend.
+- [filename] is a full path to a file that'll be loaded and sent to the frontend.

+Supply at least one of the arguments, but NOT both!

 **IMPORTANT** - Remember to always use absolute URLs in your JavaScript if you're invoking the backend.
 You can find the backend URL further up in this instruction.
 The widget will be injected into an already preloaded DOM structure, so don't rely upon `DOMContentReady` or similar events.